 '''

-controlDict fvSchemes fvSolution
+controlDict fvSchemes

+fySolution

+(also blockMeshDict in recent versions of OpenFOAM)

 '''

-- controlDict contains general instructions on how to run the case. - fvSchemes contains instructions on which discretization schemes that should be used for different terms in the equations. - fvSolution contains instructions on how to solve each discretized linear equation system.
-It also contains instructions for the PISO pressurevelocity coupling.
+- controlDict contains general instructions on how to run the case. - fySchemes contains instructions on which discretization schemes that should be used for different terms in the equations. - fysolution contains instructions on how to solve each discretized linear equation system.
+It also contains instructions for the PISO pressurevelocity coupling. - In OFv2112 there is also decomposeParDict and PDRblockMeshDict.
+We will look at parallel processing later (decomposeParDict), and PDRblockMeshDict is left for you to examine by yourself (or for our discussions).